PeptideAtlas

 Best Probability All peptide identifications have been put through the PeptideProphet program to assign identification probabilities.
 The best probability is the best P observed for the peptide sequence.

-Number of Protein Mappings Number of proteins the peptide sequence has been identified within.
+Number of Protein Mappings Number of biosequences the peptide sequence has been identified within.
+Some of these may be identical or highly similar.

 Number of Times Observed The number of times a peptide sequence has been identified in all experiments.